Analysis of Poem "Stopping By Woods On A Snowy Evening" By Robert Frost

 And miles to go before I sleep.

-Analysis of Stopping By Woods On A Snowy Evening
+Full Analysis Line By Line - Stopping By Woods On A Snowy Evening

 Lines 1 - 4